-Failure to respond within the required amount of time (10 days) can result in the loss of your license plates for at least 30 days and your registration may be suspended.
+According to the North Carolina DMV, failure to respond within the required amount of time – 10 days – can result in the loss of your license plates for at least 30 days and possible registration suspension.

-After the revocation period, you must pay a $50 restoration fee, $50 service fee and appropriate license plate fee.
-The service fee can be avoided by surrendering your license plate to the DMV during the 10 day period after receiving a notice of revocation.
+After the revocation period, you must pay a $50 restoration fee, a $50 service fee and standard license plate fees before you can legally get back out on the road.
+The service fee can be avoided by surrendering your license plate to the DMV during the 10-day period after receiving a notice of revocation.

 - First lapse: $50

 - Subsequent lapses: $150

 If you are leaving the state for good or are no longer driving, you will need to return your license plates to the state.